 Money trees are thought to attract good luck and prosperity when you grow them in your home.
 To make sure your money tree plants stay healthy and keep you prosperous, start by providing them with the right soil mix.

-For more, see our in-depth guide on where to position Money Tree Plants in the home or office for optimal care and feng shui benefits.
+For more, see our in-depth guide on where to position Money Tree Plants in the home or office for optimal care and feng shui benefits, whether money tree plants are pet friendly, and the ideal light requirements for money tree plants.

 Andrew is the Editorial Director at Petal Republic.
 He holds a BSc degree in Plant Sciences and has trained professionally at leading floristry schools in London and Paris.
 In amongst overseeing a global editorial team, Andrew's a passionate content creator around all things flowers, floral design, gardening, and houseplants.